-Unmoderated remote user testing vs on-site user testing
+Unmoderated remote user testing vs on-site

 In addition, with remote user testing you have access to an enormous and diverse pool of users all over the world.
 You are not limited to users in your local geographic area, unlike with on-site testing.
-With such a wide pool to draw from, you can get much closer to finding people in your specific target audience, whose feedback is far more valuable to you.
+With such a wide pool to draw from, you can get much closer to finding people in your exact target audience, whose feedback is far more valuable to you.

-Unmoderated remote user testing vs moderated remote user testing
+Unmoderated remote user testing vs moderated remote

-Moreover, moderating an on-site user test is very hard to do especially if you are close to the product being tested.
-The key to professionally moderating a test, in part, is to keep your mouth shut most of the time.
-You must be able to let the user stumble around and find his way without jumping in to save him.
+Moreover, moderating an on-site user test is very hard to do – especially if you are close to the product being tested.
+One key to professional moderation is to keep your mouth shut most of the time.
+You have to let the user stumble around and find his way without jumping in to save him.
 This is often very difficult to do for owners, developers, or designers of a website.